Pure-Form/Pure-Form/docs/legal-source/privacy-policy.md

-# Privacy Policy for Pure Life
+# Privacy Policy for Pure Form

 **Last Updated:** December 9, 2025

 ## Introduction

-Pure Life ("we", "our", or "us") is committed to protecting your privacy.
+Pure Form ("we", "our", or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application (the "App").

 ## Information We Collect